blackjack94/mathpedia/README.md

 This failure is due to 4 reasons:

 1. Pivoting based on outsiders' opinions.
-Up to now, I don't know whether pivoting was right or not.
+Up to now, I don't know whether pivoting was a right decision or not.
 2. Too long doubting kills my motivation.
-3. Loosing commitment by not seeing results.
+3. Loosing commitment by not seeing any results.
 4. Losing morale by working alone.

 The lessons: